 - 1. Understand significant literary and cultural developments in world civilizations. - 2.
-Understand the interaction of various literary and cultural traditions. - 3.
-Achieve familiarity with enduring expressions of human thought by studying major texts of world literature, including the study of literary techniques, forms, and ideas. - 4.
+Understand the interaction of various literary and cultural traditions. - Achieve familiarity with enduring expressions of human thought by studying major texts of world literature, including the study of literary techniques, forms, and ideas. - 4.
 Complete a significant analytical writing component.

 2. Which CLOs were addressed for this academic year?
-(2018-2019)
+(2019-2020)

-All of the CLOs were addressed and assessed; however, only CLO 4 the analytical writing component was reported for the 2018-2019 academic year.
+All of the CLOs were addressed and assessed; however, only CLO 4 the analytical writing component was reported for the 2019-2020 academic year.

 3. Which CLOs are being addressed in your assessment plan next academic year?
-(2019-2020)
+(2020-2021)

-The department will implement a new assessment plan in Fall 2019, which includes a new rubric and standard assignment.
-This new plan will more effectively measure literary analysis and knowledge of literary context so that we may be able to gather data on these skills more efficiently.
+The department implemented a new assessment plan in Fall 2019 including a new rubric and standard assignment.
+This new plan measures only literary analysis and knowledge of literary context so that we may be able to gather data on these skills more efficiently.